gauravsjc02/DevOps-Task5/README.md

 ![grafana](https://github.com/gauravsjc02/DevOps-Task5/blob/master/task5/grafana-Dockerfile.png)

-After creating the Dockerfile, I have pushed them into my dockerhub account.
+After creating the Dockerfile, I have pushed them into my dockerhub account and then created the pv and pvc file on minikube.

 <h3>Persistent Volume(PV) & Persistent Volume Claim(PVC) for Prometheus :-</h3>